Electric-Coin-Company/zcash-android-wallet-sdk/MIGRATIONS.md

 Migration to Version 1.10
 ---------------------------------
+The way the SDK is initialized has changed.
+The `Initializer` object has been removed and `Synchronizer.new` now takes a longer parameter list which includes the parameters previously passed to `Initializer`.

+SDK initialization also now requires access to the seed bytes at two times: 1. during new wallet creation and 2. during upgrade of an existing wallet to SDK 1.10 due to internal data migrations.
+To handle case #2, client should wrap `Synchronizer.new()` with a try-catch for `InitializerException.SeedRequired`.
+Clients can pass `null` to try to initialize the SDK without the seed, then try again if the exception is thrown to indicate the seed is needed.
+This pattern future-proofs initialization, as the seed may be required by future SDK updates.

+To improve type safety of the public API, Zcash account indexes are now represented by an `Account` object.
+The SDK currently only supports the default account, `Account.DEFAULT`.
+Migration will effectively require replacing APIs with an account `0` with `Account.DEFAULT`.

 To support Network Upgrade 5, the way keys are generated has changed.

 For SDK clients that regenerate the keys from a mnemonic, migration might look like: